 "this is a wide-open market.
 If they are looking after fewer than ten children under the age of 2, day-care centers in the private sector are not obligated by law to get any supervision or training for the care-giver.
-There is not even any agency that is responsible for the inspection of the most elementary things, for example the caregiver's mental health, or for seeing to it that the children are fed according to what is promised the parents.
-People in the field hear shocking stories of care-givers who go out shopping in the middle of the day and leave a group of 1-year-olds all by themselves for a considerable length of time."20
+There is not even any agency that is responsible for the inspection of the most elementary things, for example the care-giver's mental health, or for seeing to it that the children are fed according to what is promised the parents.
+People in the field hear shocking stories of care-givers who go out shopping in the middle of the day and leave a group of 1-year-olds all by themselves for a considerable length of time."

-Your committee has a Theme-Day on the private sector on September 22nd and we recommend that supervision of daycare facilities in the private sector will be part of your discussions.
+Your committee has a Theme-Day on the private sector on September $22^{nd}$ and we recommend that supervision of daycare facilities in the private sector will be part of your discussions.
 For our purpose of the review of the State, we express our concern for the lack supervision of these private facilities.
-Jewish women's organizations, such as WIZO or NA"AMAT encourage women to work and develop and operate daycare centers.
-The Arab sector is lagging behind, and the Israeli government has not overly involved itself with this.
+Jewish women's organizations, such as WIZO or NA"AMAT encourage women to work and develop and operate

-Equal Parenting Organization, Position Paper, 2001.
+&lt;sup>18 Equal Parenting Organization, Position Paper, 2001.